0xYYY/v3-periphery-foundry/docs/SwapRouter.md

-*Router for stateless execution of swaps against Uniswap V3*
+*Swaps `amountIn` of one token for as much as possible of another along the specified path*
 #### Parameters

 | Name | Type | Description |